The ponderomotive Lorentz force: Ponderomotive magnetism by averaging

-We consider the motion of a particle in a rapidly oscillating potential
+We consider the motion of a particle in a rapidly oscillating potential,

-where the gradient is taken with respect to $x$, the function $U$ is periodic in the second variable
+where the gradient is taken with respect to $x$, the function $U$ is periodic in the second variable:

 and $\varepsilon$ is a small parameter.
-This general form covers the two special cases of rotating and oscillating potentials mentioned in the previous section.
-Note that \eqref{eq:mainequation} is equivalent to the Hamiltonian system with the Hamiltonian
+This general form covers the two special cases of rotating and oscillating potentials mentioned in the introduction.
+Note that \eqref{eq:mainequation} can be written as a Hamiltonian system, with the Hamiltonian

-To state our results, we introduce the following temporal antiderivatives of $ U $:
+To state our result, we introduce the following temporal antiderivatives of $ U $:

 where $\overline U = \overline {U}(x) $ is the time average of $U$ over one temporal period, and where each of the indefinite integrals is chosen to have zero time average: